Henry Lloyd (governor)

-Henry Lloyd (February 21, 1852 – December 30, 1920) was the 40th governor of Maryland in the United States from 1885 to 1888.
+Henry Lloyd (February 21, 1852 – December 30, 1920) was an American politician who served as the 40th governor of Maryland from 1885 to 1888.
 He was born in 1852 in Dorchester County, Maryland and died in 1920 in Cambridge, Maryland.
 He was a grandson of Maryland Governor Edward Lloyd.

 Early life

 Henry Lloyd was born in Dorchester County, Maryland on February 21, 1852, the son of Daniel Lloyd and Kitty Henry Lloyd.
 He was descended from Edward Lloyd, who had served as Colonial Governor in 1709, and from Edward Lloyd V, the Governor in 1809.
 He was a descendant on his mother's side of John Henry, the first United States Senator from the Eastern Shore and Governor between 1797 and 1798.
 He graduated from Cambridge Academy in 1871, then began his career by teaching school.
 He began the study of law in the office of his uncles Daniel Maynadier Henry, then Congressman from the Eastern Shore, and Judge Charles P. Goldsborough.
 He was admitted to the bar in 1873.